-**Postponed until fall 2020** Over three full days (including two nights) at the UBC Farm yurt, you will participate in intellectual, relational, and embodied activities in order to deepen your sense of social and ecological responsibility.
+**Due to the pandemic, this program was offered online in July 2020.
+Dates for 2021 will be announced in the spring.** Over three full days, you will participate in intellectual, relational, and embodied activities in order to deepen your sense of social and ecological responsibility.

 Our world is characterized by increasing uncertainty, accelerating change, and new realities.
 In response, Stamina for Sustainability is a new co-curricular program that aims to unpack assumptions and theories of change related to sustainability in order to deepen participants' analytical skills, emotional intelligence, and individual resilience.

 - Readings and two webinar sessions

 - Closing session

 Through a three-day residency, plus follow-up activities, we invite future sustainability leaders to embrace uncertainty, engage alternative ways of knowing and being, create space for critical reflection, and activate a deeper, collective accountability to the planet and each other.
 By doing so, we support participants to develop the capacities and stamina needed to support individual and collective well-being in the face of unprecedented global challenges.